Sharp-Peak Functions for Exactly Penalizing Binary Integer Programming

 \section{Conclusion}

 The proposed sharp-peak functions reformulate binary integer programming problems into constrained optimization problems, allowing continuous optimization techniques to address inherently discrete challenges.
-This class of functions not only leads to a new exact penalty theorem but also enhances the algorithm's performance theoretically and numerically.
-Therefore, further exploration of sharp-peak functions for solving binary integer programs with additional constraints is a promising direction for future research.
+This class of functions not only leads to a new exact penalty theorem but also enhances the algorithm's performance theoretically and numerically. {To demonstrate its effectiveness, we conducted numerical experiments on signal recovery, MIMO detection, Max-Cut, and QUBO problems.
+Nevertheless, the current experimental validation is still limited, and a broader empirical study on more diverse and larger-scale benchmarks would be valuable.
+Future work includes generalizing the framework to mixed-integer optimization with additional constraints, and developing distributed algorithms for large-scale problems.}